ethannicholas/panda-old/docs/rationales.md

 concerned, C and Java do it the wrong way around.

-There was, of course, another option: there's no reason these operators need to be different at all.
-In Panda, unlike in C, the presence of an actual boolean type means that we could use the same symbol for both logical and bitwise operators.
+There was, of course, another option: there's no reason these operators need to be different at all!` In Panda, unlike in C, the presence of an actual boolean type means that we could use the same symbol for both logical and bitwise operators.
 But logical OR and AND, in particular, have very different semantics than bitwise OR and AND (boolean short-circuiting), and the two sets of